nicolabs/musiccast-fix-kit/README.md

     spotify => music with clear_voice disabled
     airplay => music with clear_voice disabled

-On the command line, use `-s scripts/audio-profile.js` to enable this script and use the `--conf.audio-profile.source=<source_IP>` option to set the hostname or IP address of the receiver.
+On the command line, use `-s scripts/audio-profile.js` to enable this script and use the `--audio-profile.source=<source_IP>` option to set the hostname or IP address of the receiver.

 Top-level options (e.g. `--source`) and configuration file are also valid (see instructions below).